Public should flag concerns about vulnerable people like Annie Ee to authorities: Desmond Lee

 Those who lack the mental capacity to make specific decisions relating to their personal welfare or property and affairs, a personmay be appointed under the Mental Capacity Act (MCA) as a proxy-decision maker for that person, he said.

-There will also be 420 more places at Day Activity Centres this year to the existing 1,000 help persons with disabilities acquire living skills to enhance their independence.
+Mr Lee also said that there are 29 Day Activity Centres where people with disabilities can learn life skills to enhance their independence.

+“We will be adding another 200 places this year to increase the availability of such services to persons with disabilities,” he said.